Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Model and Signal-to-Noise Ratio

-The precision of parameter estimation is generally expressed by the standard deviation $\delta\epsilon\equiv\sqrt{\langle (\epsilon_{\text{est}}-\epsilon)^2\rangle}$.
-It is well-known that, for unbiased estimators, the quantum Cram$\acute{\textrm{e}}$r-Rao inequality sets a lower bound on the precision as where $\nu$ is the round of measurements.
+where $\nu$ is the round of measurements.
 To attain the bound, an optimal measurement has to be performed.
 In general, it is not easy to identify and implement the optimal measurement.
 However, in the linear Gaussian systems as in Sec.
 II A, if the amplitude of the coherent drive $|\beta|$ is sufficiently large, it can be verified that the optimal measurement always corresponds to a standard Homodyne measurement \cite{Banchi2015,Pinel2013}, in the form of

 where $\phi\in[0,~\frac{\pi}{2}]$ is called the measurement angle.